Aaryan6/Aaryan6/README.md

 <h1 align="center">Hi 👋, I'm Aaryan Patel</h1>
 <h3 align="center">A passionate full-stack developer from India</h3>

-- 🔭 I’m currently working in an internship as a Nextjs developer
+- 🔭 I’m currently working in an internship as an Nextjs developer
 - 🌱 I’m currently learning **Typescript and Python**

 - 👨‍💻 All of my projects are available at [https://github.com/Aaryan6](https://github.com/Aaryan6)